Last Updated: 1 March 2017

 This is by no means a complete list.
 For more, you can read nearly every poem Strange Horizons has published since 2000 in our archives.
 We publish very short poems, very long poems, illustrated poems, and even prose poems.
 Above all, we publish poems we love.

 Our pay rate for new poetry is $40 (U.S.) per poem, regardless of length or complexity.

 We buy first-printing world exclusive rights for six months.
 After that period, you are free to republish the poem elsewhere.
 We hope (but don't require) that you'll allow us to post the poem in our archives indefinitely.
 You have the right to remove your poem from the archives at any point after six months.
 Please contact us on the address below if this is the case.

 Please use our Moksha submissions system to send us your poems.

 No simultaneous submissions, please.
 We adhere strictly to this rule.

 Also, we do not accept unsolicited reprints.
 This includes poems previously published on personal websites or message boards.
 If a search engine can find it, so can we.

-Strange Horizons does not use an auto-responder to acknowledge submissions.
-We respond to most submissions within three months; if you haven't heard from us four months after the date of submission, please contact us on email@example.com.
+Strange Horizons responds to most submissions within 3 months; if you haven't heard from us 4 months after the date of submission, please query us using Moksha at the link above.